bytedance/flux/README.md

 # Flux

-Flux is a fast communication-overlapping library for dense/MoE models on GPUs, providing high-performance and pluggable kernels to support various parallelisms in model training/inference.
+Flux is a communication-overlapping library for dense/MoE models on GPUs, providing high-performance and pluggable kernels to support various parallelisms in model training/inference.

----
+Flux's efficient kernels are compatible with Pytorch and can be integrated into existing frameworks easily, supporting various Nvidia GPU architectures and data types.

 ## Installation
 Install Flux either from PyPI or from source.